roginydevi/CSG/README.md

 ## Requirements

 To create an indexing process for a search system.
-This application will process a file and does the following:
+This application processes a file and does the following:
 - Counts and returns the NUMBER of words (i.e. Strings) that start with "M" or "m"
 - Returns all the words longer than 5 characters